 Here are the skills you should demand from an accountant:

 Communication skills – as previously set, needs to fit a good level of quality

 Trustworthiness – Seek professional recommendations from people you know and you trust your initial feelings to test this.

-Pro-active –choose an accountant who's more than eager to provide value together with advice that you can implement to improve your tax
+Pro-active –choose an accountant who's more than eager to provide value together with advice that you can implement to improve your tax and accounting situation.

 Technical skills – when it comes to this, Mackay says you should, at the very least, seek a Chartered Accountant or a CPA.
 You want a recognised professional advising you.

 When it comes to the financial planner, here are the skills you should be demanding: